125g unsalted butter

 Half fill a small saucepan with water, cover with a heat-proof bowl into which you add the chocolate.
 Warm chocolate over low-medium heat, stirring occasionally until melted ~ don’t let the bottom of the bowl touch the water beneath.
 Remove bowl from pot and allow to cool slightly.

 Whisk butter and sugar in the bowl of a stand mixer for 5-6 minutes on high speed until light and fluffy.
 Add eggs and vanilla, then sifted cocoa and bicarb.
 Pour in the slightly cooled melted choc, continue to beat then add the milk and crème fraiche.
 Turn mixer speed down and add the sifted flour, beat until a thick smooth batter.
-Pour batter into the pre-buttered and lined tin and bake in centre rack of the preheated oven for 40-45 minutes, or until a skewer comes out almost clean from the centre of the cake.
+Pour batter into the pre-buttered and lined tin and bake in center rack of the preheated oven for 40-45 minutes, or until a skewer comes out almost clean from the center of the cake.
 Remove and allow to cook fully before placing cake on a wire rack in preparation for icing.

 To make the icing: melt chocolate in a pot over water as above in stage 2* of the cake prep.
 While the chocolate is melting add the icing sugar, cocoa and butter into the bowl of a stand mixer fitted with the paddle beater.
 Beat together until well combined then pour in the melted chocolate ~ the mixture may look very dry and crumbly and almost ‘split’ but rest assured this is fine.
 Add the water and milk and beat everything together gradually increasing the speed as you go until you get a thick, glossy and smooth chocolate icing.